 While watching some recordings, you might find out that parts of your web page are buggy, confusing, or simply not interesting enough.
 When such elements or pieces of content cause your readers to leave, it is important to identify that element.

 Menus, links, and other navigational elements, such as buttons, should all function properly.
 However, if your website has a lot of sub-menus, you could lose track of them.
-Session replays can assist you in staying on top of these menus and ensuring that they are functioning properly.
+Session recordings can assist you in staying on top of these menus and ensuring that they are functioning properly.

 You could find it by asking your customers, yet an even faster method is to just look at some session recordings.
 Once you are familiar with the typical user route in your sales funnel, you can start optimizing problematic elements on your website.